PTAB

 4. Key Claim Construction Positions

-• "battery cells being capable of producing an average battery pack discharge current greater than or equal to approximately 20 amps": Petitioner argued this term was indefinite under 35 U.S.C. §112 because the patent failed to specify the conditions for measuring this "average" current, such as the time period, the specific tool used, or the load applied.
-However, for the purposes of the IPR, Petitioner proceeded under the broadest reasonable interpretation that the limitation is met by cells capable of producing ~20 amps for any application consistent with the tool's intended use.
+• "battery cells being capable of producing an average battery pack discharge current greater than or equal to approximately 20 amps": Petitioner dedicated significant argument to this term, contending it is indefinite under §112 because the patent fails to specify the conditions for measurement, such as the time period or application.
+For the purposes of the IPR, Petitioner proceeded under a broad interpretation where the limitation is met by cells capable of producing ~20 amps when used with a power tool for an application consistent with its intended use.

 5. Relief Requested